Why Burundi Is Kicking Out Aid Groups

 "It could be used to track people.
 It could be used to intimidate people," he says.
 "Or it could be used to kill or to identify people to be killed who are considered opponents."

-The new rules also require foreign aid groups to deposit a certain percentage of their annual budget in Burundi's central bank — seen as a rather blatant attempt to give the government access to much needed foreign currency.
+The new rules also require foreign aid groups to deposit a certain percentage of their annual budget in Burundi's central bank — seen as a rather blatant attempt to give the government access to much-needed foreign currency.

 In announcing the ethnic quotas for NGO staff, government officials said they are attempting to make sure that aid groups hire more Hutus, who traditionally have been underrepresented in some sectors.